 Use a pool pump or a hose to entirely drain water from your pool.
 There are pumps in the market that are specifically designed to remove water from above ground pools.
 These pumps can either be purchased or hired from your local pool supply store.
 You should take note of your city’s regulations when it comes to dumping large amounts of water in alleyways and streets.
 If you are uncertain, it is advisable to seek guidance from your local water conservation department.

 Installing the water system that you have chosen is very simple.
 What you only need to have with you is the manufacturer’s manual.
 You should then slowly fill the pool with fresh water.
 According to the manual, you should be able to know whether you need to add some salt to the pool once it is filled, or during the filling process.
-However, you should not turn on your salt water system on, until your pool is filled.
+However, you should not turn on your saltwater system, until your pool is filled.
 At this stage, you should be able to precisely determine the ration of the amount of water to that one of salt.
 This ratio varies, and this is primarily because of the pool size and the quantity of water it is capable of holding.

 Once you have achieved your saltwater level, you should then proceed to turn on your saltwater system and take your time in monitoring it.
 Most salt water systems can track the level of salt in the water.
 If your specific design cannot do this, then purchase a monitoring system and install it.
 Once installed, you can always maintain your pool at a minimum salt water level.